 For a ten-year period from 1999 through 2008, the United States Mint commemorated each state by releasing a quarter honoring each state.
 Minnesota's quarter was released in 2005.
 The Minnesota coin design was selected by the members of the Minnesota State Quarter Commission.

-In response to the death of Minnesota native, Prince Rogers Nelson, on April 21, 2016, Sen. Karin Housley introduced Senate File 3595 designating purple as the official color of the state of Minnesota.
+In response to the death of Minnesota native Prince Rogers Nelson on April 21, 2016, Sen. Karin Housley introduced Senate File 3595 which would have designated purple as the official color of the state of Minnesota.

 Bills were introduced in 2013 (HF68/SF208 and HF1465/SF1278) to designate the "Honor and Remember Flag" as an official symbol of the state's commitment to military service members who have lost their lives in service to our country.

 The square dance was proposed as the state folk dance in 1992 (HF2251/SF2013) and in 1994 (HF2089/SF1699).

 Legislation was introduced in 1988 (SF1701/HF2653) which would have designated the Giant Beaver (Castoroides ohioensis) as the Minnesota state fossil.

 Legislators suggested that the rynchotrema, the trilobite and the bison should all be considered as the state fossil in 1988, but legislation was not introduced.

 Clippings suggest a variety of insects as the state insect; however, no legislation has been introduced.
 Among the suggestions are the mosquito, the wood tick, the no-see-um and the corn borer.